piurafunk/fun-earthed-arcana/Writerside/topics/Sample-Backgrounds.md

 # Sample Backgrounds

 Here is a collection of sample Backgrounds that you can choose from when making a character.
-These Backgrounds were built using the rules in the “Build Your Background” section, and each of them contains story-oriented details that are meant inspire you as you think of your character’s backstory.
+These Backgrounds were built using the rules in the “Build Your Background” section, and each of them contains story-oriented details that are meant inspire you as you think of your character's backstory.

 The Feats mentioned in the Backgrounds appear later in this documentation.

 ## Acolyte
 **Ability Scores:** +2 Wisdom, +1 Intelligence
 **Skill Proficiencies:** Insight, Religion
-**Tool Proficiency:** Calligrapher’s Supplies
+**Tool Proficiency:** Calligrapher's Supplies
 **Language:** Celestial
 **Feat:** Magic Initiate (Divine)

 You devoted yourself to service in a temple, either nestled in a town or secluded in a sacred grove.
 There you performed hallowed rites in honor of a god or pantheon.
 You served under a priest and studied religion.
-Thanks to your priest’s instruction and your own devotion, you also learned how to channel a modicum of divine power in service to your place of worship and the people who prayed there.
+Thanks to your priest's instruction and your own devotion, you also learned how to channel a modicum of divine power in service to your place of worship and the people who prayed there.

 **Equipment**
 - Book (Prayers)
-- Calligrapher’s Supplies
+- Calligrapher's Supplies
 - Holy Symbol
 - Parchment (10 sheets)
 - Robe